 Maintaining the skin's barrier is key to coping with atopic eczema as well as understanding what might be causing it and what eases the symptoms.

 - Soothe with a lukewarm wash.
 Hot water may feel good on itchy skin, but it also strips the skin barrier of necessary oils, drying it out, which leads to more irritation and itch.
-When you do bathe, pat skin dry, don't rub.
+When you do bathe, pat skin dry rather than rubbing.

 - Avoid harsh soaps.
-The last thing you want to do is aggravate already troubled skin, so when you wash, steer clear of foaming, deodorant, scented or antibacterial soaps, cleansers or bubble baths.
+The last thing you want to do is aggravate already troubled skin, so when you wash, steer clear of foaming, deodorant, scented or antibacterial soaps, cleansers, and bubble baths.